A photographic journey from Yemen to Israel, and back

 single copy $39.95 3 or more $34.95

-This is a crazy, huge coffee-table book — people either love it or they hate it.
-It’s exactly what the title says: the Four Questions in 300 languages.
+This is a crazy, huge book — it’s exactly what the title says: the Four Questions in 300 languages.

 But oy, the languages!
 Start with the ones you'd expect: Yiddish, Ladino, English, French, Russian, Spanish, Polish . . . ; then add ones you'd maybe not expect: Chinese, Zulu, Latin, Old English, Navajo . . . ; and then there are the “constructed” languages like Lawyerese, Valley Girl, Shakespearian, Klingon, Jamaican Reggae, Pig Latin . . . .